Check out Junkyard Dog’s WWE Alumni profile here!

 - Mid South Louisiana heavyweight title defeating Ernie Ladd (March 14, 1980);

-- Mid South Tag Team titles w/ Buck Robley defeating Michael Hayes & Terry Gordy (April 6, 1980);
+- Mid South tag team titles w/ Buck Robley defeating Michael Hayes and Terry Gordy (April 6, 1980);

-- Mid South Tag Team titles w/ Terry Orndorff defeating Michael Hayes & Terry Gordy (September 19, 1980);
+- Mid South tag team titles w/ Terry Orndorff defeating Michael Hayes and Terry Gordy (September 19, 1980);

-- Mid South Tag Team titles w/ Killer Karl Kox defeating Leroy Brown & Ernie Ladd (January 29, 1981);
+- Mid South tag team titles w/ Killer Karl Kox defeating Leroy Brown and Ernie Ladd (January 29, 1981);

-- Mid South Tag Team titles w/ Dick Murdoch defeating Super Destroyer & The Grappler (April 27, 1981);
+- Mid South tag team titles w/ Dick Murdoch defeating Super Destroyer and The Grappler (April 27, 1981);

 - WWF (World Wrestling Federation) Wrestling Classic Tournament Winner (November 7, 1985);